masterkey-07/Obsidian-Knowlodge/Notes/SOLID Principles.md

-#note

 ### Created by [[Robert C. Martin]]

-A aula apresenta o conceito de SOLID

-S - Single Responsibility Principle : Toda função e classe deve ter somennte um único objetivo.
-Se houver mais que um, divida.

-O - Open / Closed Principle : O Algoritmo deve ser desenvolvido com metodoligas para facilicatar implementação e garantir que não será necessário alterar algum código.
+**Module** : Group of Structs and Functions (What is in a file)

+# Single Responsibility Principle

+- ### Every Module should do One Thing.
+- ### Every Module Should Be Modified by Only One Reason.

+# Open - Closed Principle

+created by **Bertrand Meyer**
+- ### Open to Extension, but Closed to Modification
+- ### Protect the Sections/Layers of The Project with Interfaces

-L - Liskov Substituition Principle : Cada função deve funcionar de forma coesiva.
+# Liskov Substituition Principle

-I - Interface Segregation Principle : As interfaces devem ser estruturadas de forma eficientes, com que todos as suas classes concretas usem todas as suas funcionalidades.

-D - Dependency Injection Principle : Abstrair uma dependência de uma função para que não seja necessário reescrever código ou evitar a necessidade de multiplas condições
+created by **Barbara Liskov**
+- ### Ensure That Argument A and B has the Correct Behaviour in Function

+# Interface Segregation Principle

+?

+# Dependency Injection Principle

+?